Development Notices

 What's happening in your neighbourhood?

-The following Development Permits have been approved or conditionally approved under the provisions of the City of Medicine Hat Land Use Bylaw.
-Once the Development Permit approval is publicly advertised, individuals who feel they will be impacted by the proposed development have 21 days to file an appeal.
+The Development Permits below have been approved or conditionally approved as per the Land Use Bylaw.
+Those who feel they will be impacted by a proposed development have 21 days after the posting date to file an appeal.

 Development Permit decisions and appeal periods: